Etejerina/a-walk-in-python/day_5.md

 # output
 0 1 2 3 4 5 6 7 8 9
 ```
+> The `end=" "` parameter in the print is there to have keep the results of the multiple calls in the same line

 Now, what if want to create a list from 0 to infinite?
-We could do the same as above, but we0ll have an unstoppable (not really) loop of increasing numbers, with no possibility to do anything while the code is executing, not to mention, the enormous amount of memory the the list will occupy.
+We could do the same as above, but we'll have an unstoppable (not really) loop of increasing numbers, with no possibility to do anything while the code is executing, not to mention, the enormous amount of memory such a list would occupy.

 So, using a generator function we have a much better alternative!